TrudesEmerald/alx-pre_course/README.md

 ###My first git project
-   This is my first project in the Alx software engineering 2022.
+   This is a project in the Alx software engineering 2022.